Fabian Götze

-Fabian Götze (born 3 June 1990) is a German footballer who is currently a free agent.
+Fabian Götze (born 3 June 1990) is a German footballer who plays as a left-back, and is currently a free agent.

 Career

 Götze began his career with SC Ronsberg and later signed for FC Eintracht Hombruch.
 In summer 2001, he was scouted by Borussia Dortmund.
 He made his debut for Borussia Dortmund II squad on 25 July 2007 in the 3.
 Liga.
 He left Borussia Dortmund on 5 January 2010 and signed a contract with FSV Mainz 05 which expired on 30 June 2013.

 Statistics

 Personal life

-Fabian is the brother of Mario Götze playmaker at PSV Eindhoven, born exactly two years apart, and Felix, is also a footballer for FC Augsburg.
+Fabian is the brother of Mario Götze who is a playmaker at Eintracht Frankfurt, born exactly two years apart, and Felix, is also a footballer for Rot-Weiss Essen.